ErrakrakiMohamed/Credit-Risk-Assessment-App/README.md

 - **Educational Content**: Learn about factors influencing loan decisions via "How It Works" and "About" tabs
 - **Local Data Privacy**: Data is processed in-browser and not stored or shared

-## Demo

-A live demo is hosted on [Render](https://your-render-url.onrender.com) *(replace with your actual deployment URL)*.

-Alternatively, follow the installation instructions below to run the app locally.

 ## Installation

+follow the installation instructions below to run the app locally.

 ### Prerequisites